Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 *"Tick."*

 Akiyama nodded.
-"Which makes that whole ship a giant flying paperweight…"
+"Which makes that whole ship a giant flying paperweight..."

 "...Which is why it brought it here!"
 Lewis finished.

 *"Tick, tick, big smiley face."* Darcy grinned at the camera. *"See?
 This isn’t so hard when you get the hang of it."*

-"I guess I have just one more question for it, then…"
+"I guess I have just one more question for it, then..."

 *"What?"*

 Lewis cleared his throat.
-"Like, uh… where *exactly* did it get these things?"
+"Like, uh... where *exactly* did it get these things?"

 Darcy suddenly looked awkward. *"That’s just it.
 It won’t say."*

 "Why the fuck not?"

-*"Uh… apparently it has a price…"*
+*"Uh... apparently it has a price..."*

 ___